 At least some of your competitors are.
 Research from eMarketer shows that mobile ad spending exceeded TV ad spend last year.

 Mobile advertising refers to ads and ad campaigns expressly designed for mobile devices.
-“Mobile devices” include smartphones, tablets, or wearable devices.
+In this context, “Mobile devices” include smartphones, tablets, or wearable devices.
 Mobile ads can appear within apps, on websites viewed from mobile devices, or on social media platforms viewed through mobile devices.

 There are several advantages to mobile advertising, including: